utexas-bwi/bwi-docker/README.md

 | `base_env` | a place for keeping robot-specific environment variables |
 | `knowledge_db` | do not edit - the database files for `bwi_knowledge_representation`, which is managed by postgres |

-As a rule:
-- build files, for instance do `catkin build` from inside the contianer.
-- do git commands from the host.

 ## Run ROS and the BWI codebase